brendanjodowd/brendanjodowd.github.io/_posts/2021-02-05-arrays-without-loops.md

 author: Brendan O'Dowd
 ---

-This post highlights some neat uses of arrays which don't involve loops.
+This post highlights some handy functions which can be applied to arrays without using loops.
+These are much neater than trying to produce the same outputs using loops.

 Let's imagine we're dealing with the same EARNINGS dataset as the previous post: